hardyoyo/ucdlfx19-serverspec-workshop/ucdlfx19-serverspec-workshop.md

 ---
 # Scenario Two
-## We really want to move everything to Samvera
+## We really want to move everything to Hyrax
 * "We have a pilot server..."
 * "Can you write a test for the pilot server?"

 ---
-# Scenario Two: Samvera?
+# Scenario Two: Hyrax?
 ## what are we testing?

 ### details